Silver Award achieved!

 An easy starting point:

 We have collection points at church for recycling items.
 Bridget co-ordinates this and is still collecting items to be collected.
-So if you are using this time to turn out cupboards, drawers and storage boxes, why not contact her to take them off you.
+We have shared information about this on the Beacon Hill Community Facebook page since the recycling point in the local recreation ground car park was removed due to vandalism.
 This does generate a little income for the church as well.

 Items you can contribute are: all household textiles, all age clothing, handbags and belts.